Automat: 2000s US revivals

 In an attempt to revive automats, a company called Bamn! opened a Dutch-style automat store in the East Village in New York City in 2006, only to close three years later.
 In 2015, another attempt to open an automat was made by a San Francisco company called Eatsa, which opened six automated restaurants in California, New York, and the District of Columbia, but they all closed by 2019.
 The company soon rebranded itself as Brightloom, and continue to sell automation technology to restaurants.

 The COVID-19 pandemic inspired a new wave of automat revival attempts, aimed to adapt to the social distancing guidelines and the desire for contactless dining.
-Joe Scutellaro and Bob Baydale opened Automat Kitchen, which specialized in fresh food, in Jersey City's Newport Centre in early 2021; however, it closed after one year of operation because of low foot traffic due to the pandemic.
-Another automat chain, the Brooklyn Dumpling Shop, opened in the East Village in 2021; they opened a chain in Philadelphia, Pennsylvania, in December 2023.
+Joe Scutellaro and Bob Baydale opened Automat Kitchen, which specialized in fresh food, in Jersey City's Newport Centre in early 2021; Another automat chain, the Brooklyn Dumpling Shop, opened in the East Village in 2021; they opened a chain in Philadelphia, Pennsylvania, in December 2023.

 Rail transport

 A form of the automat was used on some passenger trains.
 The Great Western Railway in the United Kingdom announced plans in December 1945 to introduce an automat on buffet cars.
 Plans were delayed by impending nationalisation, but an automat was finally introduced on the Cambrian Coast Express in 1962.

-In the United States, the Pennsylvania Railroad introduced an automat between New York Penn Station, and Washington Union Station, in 1954.
+In the United States, the Pennsylvania Railroad introduced an automat between New York Penn Station and Washington Union Station in 1954.
 Southern Pacific Railroad introduced automat buffet cars on the Coast Daylight and Sunset Limited in 1962.
 Amtrak converted four buffet cars to automats in 1985 for use on the Auto Train.

 In Switzerland, the Bodensee–Toggenburg Bahn introduced automat buffet cars in 1987.

 With the advent of air travel and other forms of transportation, automats on trains became less popular and were eventually phased out.
-The last automat in use on a train in the United States was on the short-lived Lake Country Limited in 2001.
+The last automat on a train in the United States was on the short-lived Lake Country Limited in 2001.